 An interline agreement is the lowest form of cooperation between airlines.
 It is designed to facilitate and smooth out the experience for passengers when their flights are delayed or canceled.
 With an interline agreement airlines can do the following:

-• One airline can book its delayed or canceled passengers directly on to a flight with the other airline
+- One airline can book its delayed or canceled passengers directly onto a flight with the other airline

-• Crucially for passengers, they do not have to collect their bags and re-check them in.
+- Crucially for passengers, they do not have to collect their bags and re-check them in.
 The bags are transferred from one airline to the other behind the scenes

-While interline agreements don’t tend to be very valuable at major hubs with high flight frequency, they can be very important at smaller airports which have a lower frequency of flights, and when getting a stranded traveler to their destination could involve significant delay.
+While interline agreements don’t tend to be very valuable at major hubs with high flight frequency, they can be very important at smaller airports that have a lower frequency of flights, and when getting a stranded traveler to their destination could involve significant delay.

 Our Take